 3. How do I get started?

 Please contact your program IPE faculty champion.
 See list of current Interprofessional Advisory Champions.
-Contact Brenda Pawl, email@example.com to enroll you in the online E360 system to begin the application process.
+Contact Brenda Pawl, firstname.lastname@example.org to enroll you in the online Bb system to begin the application process.

 4. How long will it take me to finish?

 The length of time to earn a certificate is a minimum of one calendar year but can be longer based on the student’s workload and ability to complete the requirements.